schaeferka/k8s-dungeon-crawl/README.md

   /// And many more metrics...
 ```
 Prometheus scrapes this endpoint and makes the metrics available for Grafana.

+## Next Steps

+- [ ] Implement deleting monster in game if monster deployment deleted.
+- [ ] Implement creating monsters based on pods in "monstie" namespace.
+- [ ] Implement player bonuses based on killing monsties.
+- [ ] Add architecture diagram.
+- [ ] Add event flow diagram.
+- [ ] Implement persistent storage.
+- [ ] Add more detailed metrics for player actions.
+- [ ] Improve the Grafana dashboard with more visualizations.
+- [ ] Write more unit tests for the custom controller.
+- [ ] Document the API endpoints in detail.

 ## Contributions
 Contributions are welcome!
 If you have ideas to expand the project or fix bugs, feel free to open an issue or submit a pull request.